mat-bond/SPARK/README.md

 ---

+## SLURM / SBATCH remarks

+If using the pipeline in array mode (batch jobs), modify the SLURM submission scripts in `pipeline.py` to match your local slurm configurations.
+There is one SBATCH script per step (RFdiffusion, PMPNN, ...).

+---

 ## Quick start (per stage)

 Below is a single end‑to‑end invocation of **`pipeline.py`** that matches the actual CLI flags.